 Quarter the apples (no need to seed or core them) and place in a medium pot.
 Add water and bring pot to a boil.
 Reduce heat to simmer and cover.
 The water wont' cover all the apples at first - that's okay.
 As they release their liquid and become softer, just mash them down using a potato masher.
 Allow the mixture to cook for one hour and then mash the apples again before straining them out using a cheesecloth.
 The sweetness of your cider base will vary based on the apples used - if desired, you can add a bit of honey or maple syrup to make it sweeter.

-- 5 apples and 4 cups water OR 4 cups apple juice
+- 4 cups water (or sub 4 cups apple juice for apples and water)

 - 2 cinnamon sticks

 - 4 whole cloves

 - 8-16 tbsp pastured butter (optional - I know that seems like a lot but it's only 2-4 tbsp per cup)